Slip And Fall lawyer St. Paul, MN

 - Compensation for permanent disability or long-term effects

 Most slip and fall lawyers work on a contingency fee basis, which means you don’t have to pay anything upfront.
-Instead, the lawyer takes a percentage of the settlement or court award if you win your case, typically ranging from 25% to 40%.
-This arrangement ensures that the lawyer is motivated to get you the best possible outcome since their payment depends on your success.
+Instead, our lawyer takes a percentage of the settlement or court award if you win your case, typically ranging from 25% to 40%.
+This arrangement means that our lawyer is motivated to get you the best possible outcome since our payment depends on your success.

 To win a slip and fall case, you must prove the following elements: